hafiz122/tanah-kubur/README.md

 # tanah-kubur
-when u die a chest spawn but only if u have a chest in your inventory
+when u die a chest spawns but only if u have a chest in your inventory

 name inspired by a malaysian show